Pope Leo XII

-Leo XII was in ill health from the time of his election to the papacy to his death less than 6 years later, though he was noted for enduring pain well.
+Leo XII was in ill health from the time of his election to the papacy to his death less than six years later, though he was noted for enduring pain well.
 He was a deeply conservative ruler, who enforced many controversial laws, including one forbidding Jews to own property.
 Though he raised taxes, the Papal States remained financially poor.

 Biography

 Family

-Della Genga was born in 1760 at the Castello della Genga in the territory of Fabriano to an old noble family from Genga, a small town in what is now the province of Ancona, then part of the Papal States.
+Della Genga was born in 1760 at the Castello della Genga in the territory of Fabriano to an old noble family from Genga, a small town in the March of Ancona, part of the Papal States.
 He was the sixth of ten children born to Count Ilario della Genga and Maria Luisa Periberti di Fabriano, and he was the uncle of Gabriele della Genga Sermattei, who in the 19th century was the only nephew of a pope to be elevated to cardinal.

 Education and ordination

 Della Genga studied theology at the Collegio Campana in Osimo from 1773 to 1778 and later at the Collegio Piceno in Rome until 1783 when he commenced studies at the Pontifical Academy of Ecclesiastical Nobles.
 He later received the subdiaconate in 1782 and then the diaconate and was ordained to the priesthood on 14 June 1783; he received the latter two from Cardinal Marcantonio Colonna.